-There is a limit to how long you can receive benefits, however, That amount of time is determined by the restoration period defined in your policy.
+There’s a limit to how long you can receive benefits, however.
+That timeframe is determined by the restoration period as defined in your policy.
 This can last anywhere from 30 days to 12 months.
-Typically, however, you’ll need to wait one to three days after making a claim before the restoration period begins.
+Typically, you’ll need to wait one to three days after making a claim before the restoration period begins.

-While interruption insurance can provide a financial safety net if your business is forced to close, it does not cover every event or type of cost.
+While interruption insurance can provide a financial safety net if your business is forced to close, it doesn’t cover every event or type of cost.

-One big thing to know is that such policies do not cover pandemics.
-This has become a point of contention in the wake of COVID-19, but for the most part, business interruption insurance does not cover shutdowns due to disease spread.
+One major point to be aware of is that such policies don’t cover pandemics.
+This has become a point of contention in the wake of COVID-19, but, for the most part, business interruption insurance doesn’t cover shutdowns due to disease spread.

 Other costs not covered by interruption insurance typically include:

-Also, as mentioned, losses due to flood and earthquake damage are not covered.
+Also, as mentioned, losses due to flood and earthquake damage aren’t covered.
 This is because separate policies like flood insurance and earthquake insurance need to be taken out for these types of natural disasters.

-Businesses, ideally, need diverse types of insurance to ensure they are fully protected.
+Ideally, businesses need diverse types of insurance to ensure they’re fully protected.
 For example, interruption insurance differs from other common forms of business insurance in some key ways.
 Just be aware of what your unique coverage needs are as you make business insurance decisions.

 Whereas interruption insurance covers lost income, a general liability policy protects your business from claims of property damage and bodily or personal injury that occurs on your premises or is caused by a product or employee.

-There are different ways to get interruption insurance.
-Sometimes, it is sold on its own; in other instances, it may be offered as an extra endorsement or as part of a business owner’s policy (BOP).
+There are different ways to get business interruption insurance coverage.
+Sometimes, it’s sold on its own; in other instances, it may be offered as an extra endorsement or as part of a business owner’s policy (BOP).